ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 The robotics company [KODA](https://www.koda9.com/) is developing the world's first decentralized robot dog called [Koda-9](https://www.whipsaw.com/thinking/new-era-of-household-robots/).
 It uses IPFS to store user data, such as security footage.

+### IIIF-formattted data

+[NIIIFTY](https://niiifty.com) is a platform built using [web3.storage](../how-to/web3storage.md) that simplifies the sharing of [IIIF-formatted](https://iiif.io) high-resolution images, 3D models, and audiovisual content via IPFS.
+View the [documentation](https://niiifty.com/docs) for how to set up your own NIIIFTY instance.

 ## IPFS as infrastructure

 Using IPFS allows you to abstract away a lot of the complexity of coordination between machines.
 No matter your architecture IPFS handles load balancing, de-duplication, caching, and high availability out-of-the-box.
 It's highly modular design also means you can easily customize it to your need.